tezizzm/DotNetCoreWorkshop/Exercises/Exercise #3 Discovery/instructions.md

    ***If you are running a newer version of the .NET CORE runtime, run the following command: `dotnet new globaljson --sdk-version 3.1.202`.
 This command will add a global.json file with our configured SDK version to our application root.
 By adding this file this will ensure the entire group is on a consistent version of the dotnet SDK.***

-4. Navigate to the project file and edit it to add the following nuget packages:
+4. Add the following nuget packages:

     ```powershell
     dotnet add package Steeltoe.Extensions.Configuration.CloudFoundryCore --version 2.4.4